Unfurling Khovanov-Lauda-Rouquier algebras: Introduction

-This allowed significant progress, but along with many other techniques (such as connections to quiver varieties studied in \cite{CKLquiver,RouQH,Webqui}), it has an unfortunate defect.
-Recall that the {\it open Tits cone} of a Cartan datum is the elements in the orbit of a dominant weight under the Weyl group; for example, if $\fg$ is affine, then the open Tits cone is the set of set of weights which are not non-zero multiples of $\delta$.
-This set is convex and every weight of a highest or lowest weight integrable representation lies inside the open Tits cone.
-If the Cartan datum is of infinite type, then no information about a weight $\la$ outside the open Tits cone is contained in any of these representations, since the corresponding idempotent $\mathbf{1}_\la\in \mathbf{\dot U}$ kills any integrable highest or lowest weight representation.
+This was significant progress, but it shares an unfortunate limitation with many other techniques (such as connections to quiver varieties studied in \cite{cautisCoherentSheaves2013,rouquierQuiverHecke2012,Webqui}).
+Recall that the {\it open Tits cone} of a Cartan datum consists of the elements in the orbit of a dominant weight under the Weyl group; for example, if $\fg$ is affine, then the open Tits cone is the set of weights of positive level.
+This set is convex and every weight of a highest integrable representation lies inside the open Tits cone.
+Similarly, weights of lowest weight representations lie in the negative of the Tits cone.
+If the Cartan datum is of infinite type, then no information about a weight $\la$ outside the open Tits cone and its negative (in the affine case, these are level 0 representations) is contained in any of these representations, since the corresponding idempotent $\mathbf{1}_\la\in \mathbf{\dot U}$ kills any integrable highest weight representation.

-Thus, if we are to understand non-degeneracy for weights outside the open Tits cone, we must have access to representations which are not highest or lowest weight.
+Thus, if we are to understand non-degeneracy for weights outside the open Tits cone and its negative, we must have access to representations which are not highest or lowest weight.
 For our purposes, the most promising are those given by a tensor product of highest and lowest weight representations (perhaps many of each type).
-A construction of such categorifications was given in \cite{WebCB}, but the non-degeneracy proof given there is only valid for weights inside the Tits cone.
+A construction of such categorifications $\hl^{\lambda,-\mu}$ of the tensor product of the simple modules with highest weight $\lambda$ and lowest weight $-\mu$ was given in \cite{WebCB}, but the non-degeneracy proof given there is only valid for weights inside the Tits cone.
 Thus, to access these other weights, we must give a new argument for the non-degeneracy of these tensor product categorifications, which will then imply the non-degeneracy of $\tU$.
-In particular, we prove that: \begin{itheorem}[Theorem \ref{nondegenerate}] Fix a field $\K$ and consider any Cartan datum $(I,\langle-,-\rangle)$, and choice of the polynomials $Q_{ij}(u,v)\in \K[u,v]$ which is homogeneous (in the sense discussed in Section \ref{sec:klr-algebra}).
-The associated 2-quantum group $\tU$ is non-degenerate, and the Grothendieck group of $\tU$ is $\mathbf{\dot U}$. \end{itheorem}
+In particular, we prove that: \begin{itheorem}[\cref{nondegenerate}] Fix any commutative ring $\K'$ where the integers $d_i$ are invertible and consider any Cartan datum $(I,\langle-,-\rangle)$ and choice of the polynomials $Q_{ij}(u,v)\in \K'[u,v]$ which is homogeneous (in the sense discussed in \cref{sec:klr-algebra}).
+The associated 2-quantum group $\tU$ is non-degenerate and the Grothendieck group of $\tU$ is $\mathbf{\dot U}$. \end{itheorem}